StockQuote(real-time)

 - Investment in human resource development

-- Creating workplace that makes work rewarding
+- Creating a workplace that makes work rewarding

 Reduction of environmental impact